Podiums 7Podiums 7

 And World Cup finals

-From March 17 to 30, 2025, Vars vibrates to the rhythm of the Speed Masters with the world championship and world record attempt in speed skiing.
-The World Cup speed skiing finals also take place, where the best skiers in the discipline compete for the prestigious crystal globe.
+From March 17 to 27, 2025, Vars vibrated to the rhythm of the Speed Masters with the world championship and world record attempt in speed skiing.
+The World Cup speed skiing finals also took place, where the best skiers in the discipline competed for the prestigious crystal globe.

 World Championship